Fictitious assets are expenses presented as assets.

 (Being the business loss relating to the Earthquake recorded)

 The Loss GL, which needs to be amortized over the period, will be named based on its nature.
-There isn’t any formula to derive the GL account description, and it’s a good practice to ensure the GL name reflects its nature.
-In this scenario, we can describe it as abnormal loss and group under fictitious assets.
+There isn’t any formula to derive the GL account description, and ensuring the GL name reflects its nature is a good practice.
+We can describe this scenario as an abnormal loss and group it under fictitious assets.

 Entry to record the Insurance proceeds